Support for WordPress Multisite WPMU

 If you don’t add this line or add it but set WPO_MU_USE_SUBSITE_OPTIONS to false, the plugin will select the default shared scenario.

 When you configure the dedicated scenario you must configure the WPO365 | LOGIN plugin and its single sign-on for each subsite by navigating to each subsite's WP Admin (Dashboard) and then click WPO365 from the main admin menu on the left.
 However, you can define a default configuration when you navigate to WP Admin > My Sites > Network Admin > Dashboard > WPO365.
-This default configuration is then used in one of two ways:
+Perform the following steps to create a local copy of the default (central) configuration for the current subsite.

 The following is the recommended default configuration for the dedicated scenario: